Pedro Nel Ospina Vázquez: Politics

 Ospina was elected MP to the Camara de Representantes (House of Representatives) in 1892 and 1894 for the province of Antioquia.
 During his first term he sponsored the bill to derogate the “Ley de los Caballos” and introduced a bill to enact the “freedom of speech”.
 During his second term he sponsored a bill to restructure the Banco Nacional (National Bank).

 Ospina was a General of the Army during the civil war of the Thousand Days' War.
 In 1901 he was appointed as Minister of War by President José Manuel Marroquín.

 President Carlos Eugenio Restrepo, in 1910, appointed Ospina as the Colombian Ambassador to the United States.
 Upon his return to the country, he was elected to congress and later as Governor of Antioquia.

 In 1918, Ospina was appointed as Governor of the province of Antioquia.
 Later, in 1920, during the government of President Marco Fidel Suárez, Ospina was elected by congress as the nation's presidential designate.

 Presidency

 In 1922, he was elected as Colombia's 36th president.
-During his administration, he organized the Departments of Education, Health and the Treasury.
-He created the Central Bank (Banco de la Republica) and greatly advanced critical public works, such as the main national highways and railways systems, dams and bridges, and the crude oil pipelines connecting the mayor oil-fields to the sea ports.
+During his administration, he organized the Departments of Education, Health, and the Treasury.
+He created the Central Bank (Banco de la Republica) and greatly advanced critical public works, such as the main national highways and railways systems, dams and bridges, and the crude oil pipelines connecting the major oil fields to the sea ports.

 Ospina, as president of the republic between 1922 and 1926, secured the creation of a modern central bank, and in 1928 he created the Bogotá stock exchange.
 During his administration, banking and commerce expanded and became more organized.